 Spiders mainly feed on insects.
 Their favorite spot to catch them is a place with a lot of light.
 The flying insect will not see the web because of the bright atmosphere and will get caught more easily for the spider to feast on.

-As a logical consequence, if you want to avoid spiders setting up camp in your home, first.
+As a logical consequence, if you want to avoid spiders setting up camp in your home, get rid of the other insects first.
 Your house will be much less attractive if they have to starve inside it!

 Set up traps